Schoolforbasics/runbooks/AnacondaRepository.rst

 Linux System Accounts Required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some Linux system accounts (UIDs) are added to the system during installation.
+One Linux system accounts (UIDs) is added to the system during installation.
-If your organization requires special actions, here is the list of UIDs:

-- ``mongod`` (RHEL) or ``mongodb`` (Ubuntu/Debian) - Created by the RPM or deb package
-- ``anaconda-server``: Created manually during installation, and configurable to other names
+- ``anaconda-server``: Either make sure it exists before installation or created manually during installation; it is configurable to other names

 Software Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~